CosmWasm/awesome-cosmwasm/README.md

 - [CWSimulate](https://cwsimulate.terran.one) - An online playground / simulation environment for interacting with CosmWasm contract binaries without a blockchain.
 Can be used for execution visualization / interactive debugging with time-traveling navigation.
 - [cosmy-wasmy](https://marketplace.visualstudio.com/items?itemName=spoorthi.cosmy-wasmy) - A vscode extension to interact with CosmWasm smart contracts on devnet or testnet chains.
 Allows to query, execute, upload contracts as well as provide code completion snippets.
 - [cosmwander](https://cosmwander.xyz) - Explore on-chain cosmwasm contracts and discover their message scheme.
+- [Abstract-OS/BOOT](https://github.com/Abstract-OS/BOOT) - A CosmWasm smart-contract scripting library to easily test and deploy contracts in Rust.

 ## dApps